Kiffhost/exalted-scripture-understanding/Charms/Infernal/Presence/Blasphemous Miracle Providence.md

 The wish’s effect is akin to using [[Verdant Emptiness Endowment]] or its keys on any number of group members, but on a broad, narrative level.
 ### Increasing Traits
 The Infernal grants benefits that are narratively analogous to increasing a character’s Abilities or Attributes.
 She might turn a general’s ragtag forces into elite soldiers, or transform a city’s entire population into renowned beauties.
 These effects can also extend to the region itself.
-If an Infernal turns a kingdom’s dullards into learned savants after hearing its prince bemoan their ignorance, libraries and centres of learning might also spring into existence across the kingdom.
+If an Infernal turns a kingdom’s dullards into learned savants after hearing its prince bemoan their ignorance, libraries and centers of learning might also spring into existence across the kingdom.
 ### Bestowal of Accursed Fortune
 The Infernal alters social and economic fortunes, a narrative equivalent to granting all characters a dot in a Merit.
 She might bestow enough wealth to raise an entire kingdom’s standard of living, turn a city into a major hub of Guild commerce, or secure a powerful ally to support its interests.
 ### Scoured Perfection of Form